TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 2. [Attach the created block storage to the target instance](/Storage/Block%20Storage/en/console-guide/#attach-block-storage).
 3. [Partition, format, and mount the block storage](#use-empty-block-storage) and use it.

 Block storage can be attached while the instance is running.
-Attached block storage is an empty disk, so you will need to partition, format, and mount it manually depending on the operating system of the instance before using it.
+Attached block storage is an empty device, so you will need to partition, format, and mount it manually depending on the operating system of the instance before using it.

 ## Use Empty Block Storage